eltoroit/LDS_Interview/interview.md

 **READER:** Thanks, but can I ask you about the event `e.force:refreshView`?

-**EL TORO:** LDS uses a mechanism to keep the records synchronized among the different components that use that record, this statement tells LDS to refresh its copy of the record…
+**EL TORO:** As we discussed before, LDS uses a mechanism to keep the records synchronized among the different components which use that record, the  `e.force:refreshView` event tells LDS to refresh its copy of the record...

-**READER:** Cool ...
+**READER:** Cool...

 **EL TORO:** And remember... we do not need to write a single line of Apex!

 **READER:** These last 2 components are pretty cool, but if they are deprecated ...
 I should not be using them, right?

+**EL TORO:** Correct.
+I prefer you start using the other cool components provided by LDS.

 # Component: Lightning / Record Form